fciaccia/lucky-call/README.md

 ## Architecture
-This repo contains a possible solution to the problem stated in the pdf named lucky-call.pdf accessible in the root directory of the repo itself.
+This repo contains a possible solution to the problem stated in the pdf named lucky-call.pdf accessible in the /doc directory of the repo itself.

 The system simulates a lucky-call contest where a RadioServer announces a special keyword to a group of RadioClients listening to the contest.
 Once a